 Everywhere I look I see patterns that inspire my creativity!

-Mixed Media Art uses all sorts of materials around us, so don't forget to collect interesting papers, fonts, magazines and catalogs, even dress-making and knitting patterns - you just never know when they will be needed!
+Hope you are having a creative day!
+If you need inspiration, come and visit us in Mixed Media Land.*smiles*Mixed Media Art uses all sorts of materials around us, so don't forget to collect interesting papers, fonts, magazines and catalogs, even dress-making and knitting patterns - you just never know when they will be needed!

 Happy Creating,